 Susan S - What made you want to become a pilot?

-I was lucky enough to have an uncle who was heavily involved in aviation, and visiting his home when I was a young boy was what sparked my interest.
+I was lucky enough to have an uncle who was heavily involved in aviation, and visiting his home when I was young sparked my interest.
 He had a flight simulator in his backyard shed, called a Link Trainer.
 It was an early simulator used to train pilots in WWII.
 I was able to use the simulator during these early years, and that got me interested to pursue flying when I was older.

 Brodie L - How long does it take to be a pilot?

 It can depend greatly on the path you take, but generally I’d suggest it’s a minimum of 5 years, which is the commitment you’d need to make to the profession.
 After that time, it’s likely that you’ve gathered the qualifications and experience to seek employment to continue the career path with more steady income.
 In a way, it’s a like a trade apprenticeship, or studying medicine – you need to spend a substantial amount of time learning and practicing before you’re able to begin permanent employment.